MEGAN BOWLING, M.A., LMFT #100409

 By looking at the evidence of a thought, we can try to reduce its ability to turn into a negative belief.
 Let’s take, for example, the belief that we are the worst employee (all or nothing reasoning).
 Then we could look at the evidence.
 We can think to ourselves: I’m rarely late, I try my best, and my supervisor provides positive feedback most of the time.
 Therefore, the conclusion would be that the original thought was false.

 Sounds easy, right?
 With more practice, these cognitive distortions will be easier to catch.
-Remember, it’s not about always having something positive to say about ourself.
+Remember, it’s not about always having something positive to say about ourselves.
 It’s about accurately recognizing our strengths and areas of improvement.

 For more information and practice, contact a Mental Health professional who specialized Cognitive Behavioral Therapy (CBT) in your area.